tbrunsch/Hippodamus/README.md

 ## Managing Resources

-The term "resource" is very abstract: It could be something countable from which you can acquire pieces of certain sizes or it could, e.g., be a file in file system.
+The term "resource" is very abstract: It could be something countable from which you can acquire pieces of certain sizes.
+It could also be, e.g., a file in a file system.
 In Hippodamus, a resource is represented by the interface `Resource`.
 This interface has a generic parameter that describes the type the pieces of this resource are.

-By implementing this interface a user can control whether to accept a task's resource request or whether to reject it and let the task repeat it later.
+By implementing this interface a user can control whether to accept a task's resource request or whether to reject it and let the task repeat the request later.
 In some scenarios such resource constraints could have been implemented by the tasks themselves by acquiring some kind of lock or a certain number of permits of a semaphore, but this approach would have several drawbacks:

 * Any such locking concept would block the task when the requested (amount of) resource is currently not available.
 This prevents the execution of other tasks that are ready to execute but cannot because all threads of the `ExecutorService` are already assigned a task, including this blocked task.
 In Hippodamus, the execution of a task is postponed when its resource request is rejected, but for the underlying `ExecutorService` (not for Hippodamus) it seems that the task has terminated and that it can now process the next task.
 The `Resource` can resubmit the postponed task later.
 For the `ExecutorService` this is another task, but for Hippodamus it is the same.
 * Memory, which is one of the most important resources, cannot be managed that way because there is no semaphore whose `acquire()` method will return when enough memory is available.